icosahedron/git-vagrant-docker/README.md

 The `docker-compose.yml` in docker subdirectory shouldn't need any changes, though the host and domain names should be changed to your own site.

+Last, you'll need to configure the nginx site files in `docker/nginx/etc/nginx/conf.d`.
+Currently they are set up for the sites code.icosahedron.io and home.icosahedron.io sites.
+At a minimum you will need to:

+* rename the files to the names of your own sites
+* change the `server_name` option to match your own site.

 Once complete, you can simply bring up the Vagrant VM with

 ```